Takeaways from the 2022 midterm elections – KION546

 Up and down the ballot, in red states and blue, candidates from both parties are celebrating pathbreaking victories.

-In Massachusetts, Democratic state Attorney General Maura Healey is poised to become the state’s first elected female governor and the nation’s first out lesbian state executive.
+In Massachusetts, Healey is poised to become the state’s first elected female governor and the nation’s first out lesbian state executive.
 Republican Sarah Huckabee Sanders, the former Trump White House press secretary, has been elected the first female governor of Arkansas.
-And Maryland Democrat Wes Moore will be the state’s first Black governor.
+And Moore will be the Maryland’s first Black governor.

 Alabama’s Katie Britt, a Republican former aide to retiring Sen. Richard Shelby, will replace him next year, winning election on Tuesday to become the state’s first female US Senator.